vast-engineering/s3select/README.md

 It's JSON.
 Great - that's s3select default format.
 Let's get a subset of its data
 <pre>
-$ s3select -p s3://testing.bucket/json_example -l 3 -w "s.name LIKE '%Gil%'" -o "s.wins"
+$ s3select -l 3 -w "s.name LIKE '%Gil%'" -o "s.wins" s3://testing.bucket/json_example
 {"wins":[["straight","7♣"],["one pair","10♥"]]}
 Files processed: 1/1  Records matched: 1  Failed requests: 0
 </pre>

 What if the input is not in JSON:
 <pre>
-$ s3select -p s3://testing.bucket/csv_example -l 3
+$ s3select -l 3 s3://testing.bucket/csv_example
 Exception caught when querying csv_example/example.csv: An error occurred (JSONParsingError) when calling the SelectObjectContent operation: Error parsing JSON file.
 Please check the file and try again.
 </pre>
 Exception means input isn't parsable JSON.
 Let's switch to CSV file delimited with `,` but you can specify any other delimiter char.
 Often used is `TAB` specified with `\\t`
 <pre>
-$ s3select -p s3://testing.bucket/csv_example -l 3 -d ,
+$ s3select -l 3 -d , s3://testing.bucket/csv_example
 Gilbert,straight,7♣,one pair,10♥
 Alexa,two pair,4♠,two pair,9♠
 May,,,,